$0 Maine Adoption Quick-Start Checklist

 To summarize the decision tree:

-1. Is your child in DHHS state custody from a child protection case? → Ask OCFS which court is handling the adoption
+1. Is your child in DHHS state custody from a child protection case? → Confirm the District Court TPR and appeal stage, then prepare the Probate Court adoption petition

-3. If no state custody involved → File in the Probate Court for your county of residence (or the child's county, or the agency's county)
+3. If no state custody is involved → File in the Probate Court for a permitted venue: petitioners' county, child's county, or agency's county

 4. Before filing → Have your Identogo appointment either completed or scheduled